DDieterich/ODBCapture/docs/Build_Script_Layering.md

 # Build Script Layering

 There are many software tools available to "dump" PL/SQL, SQL, and Data from a database into text files.
-ODBCapture does the same, but with a unique capability.
-ODBCapture can be configured to capture build scripts that successfully add new build layers to a database.
+ODBCapture does the same, but with a unique capability to create layered, or additive, installation scripts.

+## Introduction

+ODBCapture includes the unique capability to create complete database build scripts with all the required database objects and data.
+The build scripts captured by ODBCapture can be used to create a working, functioning database.
+Build layering of these different build scripts allow different databases to be built from the same database source code and data for different purposes like development, testing, and quality assurance.
+ODBCapture can also create build scripts that support different environments.

 Examples of these build layers include:

 1. **Mock Build Layer** - Contains mocked database objects and APIs representative of a remote database.
 2. **Base Build Layer** - Basic database functionality with basic configuration data.
 3. **Environment Build Layer** - Environment specific configuration data for folders, users, etc...
-4. **Test Utility Build Layer** - Standard testing utility/application like utPLSQL.
+4. **Optional Build Layer** - Some databases installations will not include these objects or data.
 5. **Unit Test Build Layer** - Specific unit testing functionality kept separate from base database functionality.
 6. **Test Data Build Layer** - Set of test data for unit testing, integration, performance testing, etc...
-7. **ODBCapture Build Layer** - ODBCapture installation to re-capture database scripts with recent changes.
+7. **ODBCapture Data Layer** - ODBCapture configuration data to re-capture database scripts with recent changes.

-ODBCapture includes the unique capability to create complete database build scripts with all the required database objects and data.
-The build scripts captured by ODBCapture can be used to create a working, functioning database.
-Build layering of these different build scripts allow different databases to be built from the same database source code for different purposes like development, testing, and quality assurance.
-ODBCapture can also create build scripts that support different environments.
+### Increased flexibility increases complexity.

+ODBCapture includes the ability to define non-default Build Layers for Database Objects in order to place them in their proper installation scripts.

+The ability to properly capture database objects in each Build layer requires specific information:

+* The default Build layer for a schema.
+* Any database objects that go into any non-default Build Layers.

+There are implications for this Build Layer information:

+* Database objects in a non-default Build Layer must be filtered from the default Build Layer.
+* The installation sequence determines precedence for which database objects get installed in a Build Layer.
+* Simple cross-schema database object dependencies must be accomodated:
+    * Grants
+    * Synonyms
+    * Foreign keys
+    * Indexes
+* Complex cross-schema database dependencies are more difficult to handled:
+    * Procedures, Functions, Package Bodies, Type Bodies, and Java Source
+    * Views, Materialized Views, and View Triggers
+    * DBMS_SCHEDULER

+### ODBCapture Flexibility

-ODBCapture takes advantage of this layering to offer different installation options for various resources and services available in different versions and editions of Oracle database software.
+The ODBCapture installation scripts use Build Layering to accomodate different Database versions, editions, and options.
+Different implementations of the Oracle database can be missing dependent database objects for certain ODBCapture functions.
+Build Layers are configured to offer different installation options for various resources and services available in these different versions, editions, and options of Oracle database software.

-There are 2 different requirements for build layering in ODBCapture.
-* User application build layering
+* RAS - Real Application Security (XS$NULL)
+* JAVAVM,CATJAVA,XML - JServer JAVA Virtual Machine, Oracle Database Java Packages (OJVMSYS), Oracle XDK
+* SDO,LCTR (Placeholder) - Spatial - Oracle Locator - Graph (MDSYS, MDDATA)
+* Oracle XDB Repository

+## ODBCapture Configuration Data

+ODBCapture Configuration Data (OCD) defines what database objects and data to capture.
+Each application will have its own OCD.
+Some OCD is included when ODBCapture is installed in a database.

+* Fully Populated
+    * ELEMENT_CONF
+    * METADATA_TRANSFORM_PARAMS
+* Partially Populated
+    * BUILD_CONF - "Sys" and "Pub" Build Layers
+    * BUILD_PATH - "Sys" and "Pub" Build Layers
+    * ROLE_CONF - "Sys" and "Pub" Build Layers
+    * SCHEMA_CONF - "Sys" and "Pub" Build Layers
+    * USER_DEFINED_TYPE_CONF - Data added for "grsdo" Build Layer
+* Empty (Not Populated)
+    * DLOAD_CONF
+    * EXPORTING_RAS_DATA - Installed only with "grbras" Build Layer
+    * OBJECT_CONF
-* ODBCapture build layering
+    * TSPACE_CONF

+It is important to note that OCD must be created to save the OCD for each application.
+OCD for the ODBCapture application is located in the "grbdat" Build Layer.

+**Best Practices:**

+* Don't install OCD for multiple applications in the same database.
+Each database should capture source code and data files for a single applcation.
+* Keep basic application OCD in a single, separate Build Layer so it can be installed in a development database. but not a production database.
+* Keep "database objects and data for testing" OCD in separate Build Layer(s).
+* Configure Parallel Build Layer Paths between OCD and "database objects and data for testing".

+### Parallel Build Layer Paths

+Parallel Build Layer Paths are useful for things like environment settings where multiple databases need different parameters based on the usage.
+An example would be URLs to web services that differ between development, test, and UAT.
+Parallel Build Layer Paths can be created for each different URL setting that would allow some Build Layers to be installed without the others.

+One caveat here is the need to connect Build Layer Paths throughout the installation sequence.
+To correctly filter database objects from the default Build Layer, all Build Layers must be connected to the default Build Layer thorugh Build Layer Paths.
+It can be useful to create an artificial Build Layer as an end point collector for parallel Build Layer Paths.
+This artificial Build Layer has no contents, would never be installed, but allows the necessary paths to the default Build Layer.

+### Build Layer Sequencing

+The Build Layer Sequencing determines precedence for which database objects get installed in a Build Layer.
+A unique sequence number is assigned to each Build Layer.
+The sequence number dictates the installation order for each Build Layer.

+2 tables are used to define Build Layer Sequencing:

+* BUILD_CONF - Defines Build Layers
+* BUILD_PATH - Relates Build Layers to Parent Build Layers

+**Aspects of Implementation:**

+* 2 digit integers forces a small set of layers.
+Too many layers get too complicated very quickly.
+* Installing the main application before installing any other Build Layer like ODBCapture or "testing" ensures a "clean" installation of the main application.
+* Mock Build Layer(s) may need to be installed before the main application.
+* The built-in "sys" and "pub" Build Layers are database objects already installed in a new database.
+* The built-in "sys" and "pub" Build Layers are the most negative numbered sequences in BUILD_CONF.

+## Appendix A

+This appendix is provided to give some indication of the complexity of various configurations of empty Oracle database based on:

+* Oracle Database Edition
+* Oracle Database Option
+* Oracle Database Version
+* OnPrem/Cloud Deployment

-## List of Oracle Database Options (Components)
+### Oracle Database Options (Components)

 [Mike Dietrich](https://mikedietrichde.com/) (Oracle Vice President of Product Management and Development for Database Upgrade, Cloud Migrations and Patching) has a blog entry ["Remove and Clean Up Components from Oracle Database 11.2 – 19c"](https://mikedietrichde.com/2017/07/26/remove-clean-components-oracle-11-2-12-2) that goes into these database options.

-Mike explains the following are dependent on XDB Repository (XDB,ANONYMOUS,XS$NULL):
-* JServer JAVA Virtual Machine (JAVAVM)
-* Oracle Database Java Packages (CATJAVA, OJVMSYS)
+At the bottom of the blog, Mike includes graphic that shows the order of removal of these components from a database.

+1. OWM - Workspace Manager
+2. CONTEXT - Oracle Text
+3. (Security)
+    * OLD - Label Security
+    * DV - Data Vault
+4. (Analytics)
-* Oracle XDK (XML)
+    * XOQ - Oracle OLAP API

-Further, the following is dependent on ???
+    * APS - Analytical Workspace
+5. SDO - Spatial Data Option (Includes Locator?)
-* Oracle Multimedia (ORDIM, ORDSYS, ORDDATA, ORDPLUGINS, SI_INFORMTN_SCHEMA)
+6. ORDIM - Oracle Multimedia
-* DICOM???

-Now, we know the XDB Repository has been deprecated, so these dependencies are no longer required at some point.
+7. (Base)
+    * XDK - Oracle XML Toolkit
+    * JAVAVM - JServer Java Virtual Machine

-This is confusing because 12c required the XDB Repository.
+Since this blog was written, Oracle has deprecated the XDB Repository.
+This is especially complicated because 12c required the XDB Repository.
 "XDB became a mandatory component since Oracle Database 12.1.0.1.
 [You can’t have an Oracle 12c database without XDB](https://mikedietrichde.com/2017/08/08/xdb-clean-oracle-database-11-2-12-2/)"

+### Listing the Components

+In the blog referenced above, Mike includes a [link to a query](https://github.com/MikeDietrichDE/scripts/blob/main/check_components.sql) that shows the components installed in an Oracle database.

 ```
 select CON_ID, COMP_ID, comp_name, schema, status, version from CDB_REGISTRY order by 1,2;
 ```

+The following are component lists from different database installations.

 **Oracle Enterprise Edition 21.3:**